-In the real estate industry, blockchain has impacted in a variety of ways, including offering a new means for buyers and sellers to connect with each another.
-Together with the growing importance of cryptocurrencies making payment with tokens.
+In the real estate industry, blockchain has impacted in a variety of ways, including offering a new means for buyers and sellers to connect with each other.
+Together with the growing importance of cryptocurrencies making payments with tokens.
 It also could be used to cut intermediaries out of the transaction process, which can reduce costs.
-Blockchain allows codifying of the practice of fractional ownership of real estate.
+Blockchain allows codifying the practice of fractional ownership of the real estate.

 Read more: Real estate tokenization: a practical guide